 - Watch videos of potential therapists on Zencare.
 Most other websites don’t offer this unique feature and it’s a great way to get a quick initial feel for the therapist's style and demeanor.

 - Schedule an initial call.
 Wondering what happens during the initial call?
 Here’s what you can expect.

 - Find a therapist who shares your identity.
-If you identify as POC, LGBTQ, and/or finding a therapist who practices the same religion as you such as Christianity and Judaism, it’s okay and important to prioritize that.
+If you identify as POC, LGBTQ, and/or finding a therapist who practices the same religion as you such as Christianity and Judaism, you may wish to to prioritize that.

 While it’s totally normal to want to get the ball rolling and say “yes” to the first therapist who replies, it’s okay to be selective in your search.
 Check-in with yourself about what’s most important, about what you value most in a therapist.